Essentials List for Minimalist Living

 3. EVALUATE

 With every empty bottle gone, survey whether you genuinely need every one of the items you have before you.
-Half-used bottles of items you no longer used or maybe didn't care for can go.
-Pick your number one items, the ones you know you're in a drawn-out relationship with and keep just them.
+Half-used bottles of items you no longer used or didn't care for can go.
+Pick your number one items, the ones you know you're in a drawn-out relationship with, and keep just them.

 4. RESTORE